 For most of us women that live in a western world we have been told that we have equal rights to men.
-Women can be doctors, lawyers, and company directors; in fact we even have a female Prime Minister, but is a 50 / 50 split always equal?
+Women can be doctors, lawyers, and company directors; in fact we even had a female Prime Minister, but is a 50 / 50 split always equal?

 One of my 1:1 balance clients had been self-employed for many years and when he first started dating his partner, there was an assumption made by both that all costs would be split down the middle.
 Except that his salary was less than half of hers.